Fallen York City firefighters honored at national memorial

-COLORADO SPRINGS, CO (WHTM)– Two fallen firefighters from York City who died in the line of duty were honored at a national memorial.
+COLORADO SPRINGS, Colo.
+(WHTM)– Two fallen firefighters from York City who died in the line of duty were honored at a national memorial.

 Ivan Flanscha and Zachary Anthony were killed after the floor collapse at the former Weaver Organ and Piano Company building.